 Aquamarine was one of the first manufacturers of portable spas in France, with a factory in Villeneuve-sur-Lot in the early 1990s.
 Between 1998 and 2003, Aquamarine was part of the Hawtin group, which also owned the British manufacturer Spaform.
 Looking at the spas of the time, there are many similarities between the Aquamarine and Spaform brands, suggesting that the two companies were sharing their molds and negotiating together to purchase the components.
 Both plants manufactured portable spas, but also built-in shells and overflow spas for communities.

 The two companies became independent again in 2003, and both have since experienced financial difficulties.
-Spaform was acquired by Teuco in 2008, and production was transferred to the Montelupone plant in Italy... which itself closed in 2017.
+Spaform was acquired by Teuco in 2008, and production was transferred to the Montelupone plant in Italy... which has since closed in 2017.
 The judicial liquidation of Aquamarine took place in 2016.

-Below is a list of parts installed on spas manufactured by these two brands, but it is far from exhaustive.
-If you are looking for a part for your Aquamarine or Spaform spa that does not appear on this list, please feel free to us and send us pictures of the part if possible.
+Below is a list of parts installed on spas manufactured by these two brands, but it is far from complete.
+If you are looking for a part for your Aquamarine or Spaform spa that does not appear on this list, please feel free to contact us and to send us pictures of the part if possible.

 Both brands have tried several brands of European-made pumps.